Lncvrt-Games/launcher/README.md

-# Berry Dash Manager
+# Berry Dash Launcher

-The version manager & launcher for Berry Dash users
+The version launcher for Berry Dash users